schooltape/schooltape.github.io/src/contributing/plugins.md

   runAt: "document_start",
   excludeMatches: EXCLUDE_MATCHES,
   async main() {
-    subheader();
-    scrollSegments();
     // ...
     <nameCamelCase>(); // [!code ++]
   },
 });
 ```

-5. Create your plugin function in `src/entrypoints/plugins` with the name of your plugin in camelCase
+3. Create your plugin function in `src/entrypoints/plugins` with the name of your plugin in camelCase
    - If you are planning to include CSS, HTML, or Svelte alongside your TypeScript:
-     1. Create a new folder in `src/entrypoints/plugins` with the name of your plugin in camelCase (e.g. `myNewPlugin`).
+     1. Create a new directory in `src/entrypoints/plugins` called `<nameCamelCase>`
      2. Inside this folder, you can create a `index.ts` file for your TypeScript, and any other files you need (e.g. `styles.css`)
    - If you are only planning to include TypeScript:
-     1. Create a new file in `src/entrypoints/plugins` with the name of your plugin in camelCase (e.g. `myNewPlugin.ts`)
+     1. Create a new file in `src/entrypoints/plugins` called `<nameCamelCase>.ts`

 Now, in your TypeScript file, copy the following boilerplate: